-Project: Members should choose one a breed from the following list.
-Every member in the group should pick a different breed.
+Project: Members should choose a breed.
+Preferably every member in the group would pick a different breed.
 They should produce a poster or other form of presentation covering the following topics:

 - a) height

 - b) typical colours

 - c) any outstanding characteristics

 - d) country of origin

 - e) uses riding, driving, ranch work, etc.

 - f) famous horse from the breed